 Better best practices

-There are a few places that I’ve commented which don’t follow the best practices documented here, let’s fix up before proceeding!
+There are a few places that I’ve commented which don’t follow best-practices.md, let’s fix before proceeding

 Towards nirvana